bradlipovsky/das-stuff/README.md

-# DAS Stuff - LocalEarthquakes
+# DAS Stuff - Local Earthquakes

   Work in this branch is branch is primarily seismic velocity inversion.